kitamuramoe/aleppo-domari-glossing/README.md

 Insert morphological boundaries into words in two steps:

 1. **Preprocessing**:
-   Add a space or hyphen (`-`) after specific punctuation marks or endings.
+   This step adds a space or hyphen (`-`) after specific punctuation marks or endings.
    For example, the clitic `šii` (meaning 'also') is separated from the preceding word,
    as it typically follows an inflected phrase and should be treated as an independent morpheme.
    This prevents segmentation errors in the next step.